 Heather Potts, PhD

-Heather Potts, M.A., is a Post Doctoral Fellow with the Pediatric division of Developmental/Behavioral Medicine.
-She earned her PhD School Psychology at Syracuse University, in August 2018.
+Heather Potts, Ph.D., is a licensed psychologist with the division of Developmental/Behavioral Pediatrics.
+She earned her doctorate in School Psychology at Syracuse University, in August 2018.
 She completed her predoctoral internship at SIU Pediatrics and Springfield Public Schools.
-At SIU Pediatrics, she conducts psychological and developmental testing, individual therapy, and provides consultation with parents, medical professionals, and schools.
+At SIU Pediatrics, she provides psychological and developmental evaluation, individual therapy, and consultation with parents, medical professionals, and schools.
 Previous to her graduate studies in school psychology, she earned a Master’s Degree in Rehabilitation Counseling from The George Washington University, and provided counseling and transition services to high school students with disabilities.

 Samantha DeHaan Sullivan, MS

-Samantha DeHaan Sullivan, M.S., is a current doctoral student at Illinois State University and will be starting her doctoral internship at SIU Pediatrics in August 2018.
+Samantha DeHaan Sullivan, M.S., is a current doctoral student at Illinois State University and started her doctoral internship at SIU Pediatrics in August 2018.
 At SIU Pediatrics, she conducts psychoeducational and developmental evaluations and provides consultation with parents, schools and medical providers.
 Samantha also earned her Masters degree in Clinical-Counseling Psychology from Illinois State University and is experienced in providing individual and group therapy with youth of all ages to address a range of presenting concerns, including anxiety, depression, stress, executive functioning difficulties, disruptive behaviors, and social skills.